Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 Method #4: Check & repair bad sectors for system hard disk

-Disk bad sectors can lead to all kinds of problems, such as data loss, system boot issue, partition corruption, computer freeze, etc. There is likelihood that the PC resetting problem is caused by disk bad sectors.
+Disk bad sectors can lead to all kinds of problems, such as data loss, system boot failure, partition corruption, computer not responding, etc. There is likelihood that the PC resetting problem is caused by disk bad sectors.
 So, let's have a check of bad sectors for the hard drive where Windows is installed.

 Step 1.
-Launch DiskGenius from your computer, choose the disk you want to check bad sectors on the left pane, and click Disk > Verify Or Repair Bad Sectors, as below:
+Launch DiskGenius Free Edition from your computer, choose the disk you want to check bad sectors on the left pane, and click Disk > Verify Or Repair Bad Sectors, as below:

 There was a problem resetting your PC